-- The adjustment to retained earnings (deficit) and additional paid-in capital related to the time-based vesting of grants under the Company's VAR Plan that convert pursuant to the Reorganization.
-See Note 10 for further details. - The adjustment of \$500 to accumulated deficit and additional paid-in capital relating to the vesting of a membership interest equity award granted to one of the Company's key employees in connection with the Reorganization based on the grant date fair value. - The adjustment of \$17,450 to accumulated deficit and distribution payable to reflect distributions declared and paid after June 30, 2012 and prior to the Reorganization.
+- The adjustment of \$ million to retained earnings (deficit) and additional paid-in capital related to the accelerated vesting of 50% of the unvested portion of a profits interest award granted to an executive officer and the related issuance of shares of the Company's common stock in connection with the IPO based on the modification date fair value.
+Refer to Note 12 for further details. - The adjustment of \$ million to accumulated deficit and additional paid-in capital relating to the vesting of a membership interest equity award granted to one of the Company's key employees in connection with the Reorganization based on the grant date fair value. - The adjustment of \$ million to accumulated deficit and distribution payable to reflect distributions declared and paid after June 30, 2012 and prior to the Reorganization.